Quantum electrodynamical formulation of photochemical acid generation and its implications on optical lithography: Analysis of probabilistic feature formation

-In this subsection, we discuss the asymptotic behavior of the probabilistic density $\rho_{D, \text{total}}$ of deprotected polymer for large absorption $W$ in \cref{eq:poisson}.
-The large absorption condition can be achieved by increasing the dose of the exposure or the area of the exposed area of interest.
+We now discuss the asymptotic behavior of the probability density $\rho_{D, \text{total}}$ of a deprotected polymer for a large absorption $W$ in \eqref{eq:poisson}.
+A sufficiently large absorption can be achieved by increasing the exposure dose or the area of the exposed area of interest.

-For the large $W$, the number $N$ of photoelectric interactions is also getting larger and approaches to $W$.
-Therefore, one can apply the central limit theorem to show that
+For a large $W$, only a large number $N$ of photoelectric interactions contributes significantly to the probability distribution of $\rho_{D, \textrm{total}}$.
+For such a large $N$, we can apply the central limit theorem so that